oncotrialdesign/BOIN-ETC-RShiny/README.md

 # BOIN-ETC-RShiny
 BOIN-ETC Trial Design by Kakizume et al., 2024.
 Reference: Kakizume T, Takeda K, Taguri M, Morita S. BOIN-ETC: A Bayesian optimal interval design considering efficacy and toxicity to identify the optimal dose combinations.
 Stat Methods Med Res.
 2024 Apr;33(4):716-727.

+The original R code is located at: http://github.com/kakizume/BOINETC.

 **BOINETC**
 `BOINETC` is an R package assembled from the provided BOIN-ETC simulation scripts.
 It preserves the original function names and adds package-friendly helpers for scenario selection, simulation, and summary output.